CamCove-Crichton/Champs-Game/README.md

 To try to increase productivity with styling, devtools were used for the remaining part of the styling process to use as a visual as styling was done, and then from the devtools I would take my code from trial and error and paste into my style.css file
 - Continued to fine tune the styling and began working on the media queries for a responsive design, working on it from a small mobile screen to add media queries as the screen size increases
 - Moved onto creating the function names I could think of that would be required for the script.js file in order to manipulate the DOM for the game to work
+- Changed the number display for the Computer player to a "?" instead of a number as it shall remain hidden until the user player submits their answer
+- Created the targetNumber function to generate a number between 1 and 10 for the player to aim to get to

 ### Finished Game Screen Grabs